Model United Nations in the United States: Puerto Rico

 In Puerto Rico, students are bilingual and speeches in the committee are therefore allowed to be made in either English or Spanish.

-After a speech, if a delegate wishes to ask a question of the speaker they must ask “Delegates, will you accept my question?” before being able to address the speaker.
-This is a practice isolated to Puerto Rico, and delegates may be penalized by their chairs if they fail to adhere to it.

 Chairs in Puerto Rico adopt a more activist approach, directing the flow of debate and banging their gavels often.
 This is in comparison to the facilitator style of chairing more common in the rest of the United States which allows delegates to direct more of the flow of debate.